art-abdulwadud/build-a-survey/README.md

 <input type="radio" name="generations" required>Second
 <input type="radio" name="generations" required>Third
 ```
-You can set the name tag attribute to whatever name you wish.
+You can set the name attribute to whatever name you wish.

 For checkbox type:
 ```